iqtree/iqtree.github.io/doc/Compilation-Guide.md

         cmake -G "Unix Makefiles" -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_MAKE_PROGRAM=mingw32-make ..

     To build the multicore version please add `-DIQTREE_FLAGS=omp` to the cmake command.
 Note that the make program shipped with TDM-GCC is called `mingw32-make`, thus needed to specify like above.
+You can also copy `mingw32-make` to `make` to simplify this step.

 5. Compile source code with: